How can the Careers Team can support you?

 A drop in service is available in person, via phone or email for all your careers questions

-We would love to meet you, but if you are not on-campus you can phone us on 02 6773 2000, or send your career enquiry via AskUNE – attention ‘Careers’.
+We would love to meet you.
+Please feel free to drop in and see us.
+We are open from 9-4pm in Dixson Library.
+If you are not on-campus you can phone us on 02 6773 2000, or send an email through email@example.com.
 We will return your enquiry as soon as possible - via email, phone or Skype – you just let us know how you would like us to respond.
-Our office is located in the Dixson Library.

 Don't forget that if you need advice, you can review our resources in the Careers Online Moodle unit found in your myUNE portal.

 Join the UNE Careers Group for all the latest news on LinkedIn - just click on the logo above.

 Careers can help employers by: